 This interest from American buyers could help offset any migration away from London and sustain demand in the PCL sector.

-Luke Navin, Managing Director of Century Capital: For UK-based lenders, including Century Capital, this presents both opportunities and challenges.
+Luke Navin, Managing Director, Century Capital: For UK-based lenders, including Century Capital, this presents both opportunities and challenges.
 The bridging finance sector is crucial for clients needing swift financial solutions.
 This is not expected to change.

 ©2024 Copyright Century Capital.
 All Rights Reserved.